 Another weapon in the arsenal against boobery was the John Crerar Library.
 The Crerar (“cree-RAWR“) library opened in 1897 in space in the Marshall Field Annex at Wabash and Washington streets, with staff of 22 who minded a collection of approximately 11,000 volumes and about 171 journals.
-From its early days the decision was made to focus on topics in fields—philosophy, physical and natural sciences, useful arts (technology), the fine arts (in part), sociology, and economics—not covered by the city’s other libraries.
+From its early days, the decision was made to focus on topics in fields not covered by the city’s other libraries such as philosophy, physical and natural sciences, useful arts (technology), the fine arts (in part), sociology, and economics.
 The breadth of that list suggests how poor were the city’s other libraries at the time.

 As libraries do, the Crerar Library collection grew, and soon needed more space.
 Its trustees at first wanted to build in Grant Park, where they came up against the usual opposition from empty-park advocates who believed that the best park is one with nothing in it.
 After years of wrangling, the library voted to build a new facility on the northwest corner of Randolph and Michigan avenues.
 Designed by Holabird and Roche, the building reopened in 1921 with seven floors of book stacks, two reading rooms, and adjoining commercial space to generate money to pay for it all.

-By World War II, the Crerar was suffering from tax-paid competition, and its board sought to attach the library to a local university to reduce costs.
+By World War II, the Crerar was suffering from competition from tax-supported libraries, and its board sought to attach the library to a local university to reduce costs.
 From 1956 until 1981 the collection—now minus the social and medical sciences—was moved to the campus of the Illinois Institute of Technology and a new built-for-the-purpose building by Skidmore, Owings, and Merrill.
 The library’s own history notes, with delicious understatement, that “contractual arrangements between two strong minded institutions were difficult to sustain,” the university and the library each having its own ideas about what to collect.
 By the 1970s the board began to explore other options.
-The City of Chicago and the local campus of the University of Illinois were among the proposed new partners; eventually the University of Chicago decided that the Crerar on its campus would allow it to improving own science library facilities.
+The City of Chicago and the local campus of the University of Illinois were among the proposed new partners; eventually the University of Chicago decided that adding the Crerar to its campus would allow it to improve own science library facilities.
 The resulting merger in 1981 called for a new Crerar Library building to be erected at 5730 S. Ellis Avenue, where it operates today.

 The Newberry Library